ciupava/FutureHighStreets/Workflow.md

     * Import shps in QGIS
     * Generate centroids for the retail centres (destinations)
     * Join students table to the LSOAs centroids shp (some data tudy up must be needed, as titles are present in the spreadsheet)
-    * Export shp as csv file to be used in *R* (necessary? we actually need the shp in order to calcularte the distances origins and destination IE the OD matrix)
+    * Export shp as csv file to be used in *R* (necessary? we actually need the shp in order to calculate the distances origins and destination IE the OD matrix)
 * R
-    * open SpaInteModel.R
+    * open SpatInteModel.R
     * follow the steps:
         * import the csv tables and shp
         * obtain the coordinates of O and D both from the shp